Crayjin/light-entity-card/README.md

 Add through  [HACS](https://github.com/custom-components/hacs)

-Issues with the installation should be asked in the [Home Asssitant forums](https://community.home-assistant.io/t/light-entity-card/96146)
+Issues with the installation should be asked in the [Home Assistant forums](https://community.home-assistant.io/t/light-entity-card/96146)

 ## Configurations